Rhyd-Lewis/GCol/paper/paper.md

 complexity and, consequently, is unsuitable for larger problem instances.

-A further open-source option that, in addition, includes visualisation tools is provided by SageMath [@SageMath].
+A further open-source option that, in addition, includes visualisation tools is provided by SageMath [@sagemath].
 This has methods for both node and edge colouring, and can also enumerate *all* node colourings of a graph.
 Like Goblin, however, its algorithms are based on integer programming and operate in exponential time.
 NetworkX itself also includes some simple greedy heuristics for node colouring [@Hagberg2008]